zaher2016/website/_posts/2012-11-26-admin-mode-arrives-in-odk-collect-1-2-2.md

   - 'no'

 ---
-I&#8217;m excited to announce the addition of a new feature in ODK Collect &#8212; admin mode!
+I’m excited to announce the addition of a new feature in ODK Collect &#8212; admin mode!

 <img src="/assets/wp-content/uploads/2012/11/admin-mode.png" alt="" width="200" align="right" />